-This course provides an intervention that supports the needs of students whose academic performance, including proficiency in English language arts and literacy in reading and writing, is two or more years below grade level.
-The materials in this program are designed for students receiving grade level instruction while providing a rich curriculum supporting the five following themes: Meaning Making, Language Development, Effective Expression, Content Knowledge, with a particular emphasis on academic vocabulary acquisition, reading comprehension, and reading foundation skills if necessary.
+This course is a modified English 3 course is taught by a special education teacher with a reduced student to teacher ratio.
+The course provides a foundational pathway that supports the needs of students whose academic performance, including proficiency in English language arts and literacy in reading and writing, is two or more years below grade level.
+The materials in this program are designed so students receive grade-level instruction while providing a rich curriculum supporting the five themes of the California ELA/ELD Framework: Meaning Making, Language Development, Effective Expression, and Content Knowledge.
+This course also includes a particular emphasis on academic vocabulary acquisition and reading comprehension, fluency, and foundation skills.
+Specialized Academic Instruction is employed, adapting, as appropriate in accordance with IEPs, the content, methodology, or delivery of instruction, to ensure student access to the general curriculum.

-This course calls for students to engage in a range of tasks (analyze, interpret, assess, integrate and evaluate, collaborate, adapt, apply) that requires the critical thinking, problem solving, and collaboration demanded of 21st century living and learning, with emphasis on reading, writing, speaking, and listening skills.
+This course calls for students to engage in a range of tasks (analyze, interpret, assess, integrate and evaluate, collaborate, adapt, apply) that require the critical thinking, problem solving and collaboration demanded of 21st century living and learning, with emphasis on reading, writing, and speaking and listening skills.